argmin/rarm/Readme.md

 * I do see imaginary numbers sometimes, the cause eludes me, for now I have a check to prevent it from happening.
 * Inverse kinematics althogh very interesting is not particularly scalable way, perhaps a better way could be learning to follow a trajectory ex: imitation learning.

+### Credits
+Thanks to everyone in the Udacity Robotics ND Slack community, who helped me understand the concepts and clear the confusion.